Lessons in Faithfulness: Ruth of the Bible and Elisabeth Elliot

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, co-author of Seeking Him, for Monday, January 25, 2021.
-I'm Dannah Gresh.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for February 9, 2026.
+I’m Dannah Gresh.

-Dannah: This is Revive Our Hearts with Nancy DeMoss Wolgemuth, co-author of Seeking Him, for Monday, January 25, 2021.
-I'm Dannah Gresh.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for February 9, 2026.
+I’m Dannah Gresh.

 Nancy: We’re looking in Ruth chapter 1, beginning in verse 8: “Then Naomi said to her two daughters-in-law, ‘Go back, each of you, to your mother’s home.’”
 The girls said to her in verse 10, “We will go back with you to your people.”
 In verse 11, Naomi said, “No, stay here.
 There’s no way that if you go back with me to Bethlehem [I’m abbreviating here], there’s no way that you will ever have a future or a hope” (paraphrased).
 Then verse 14 tells us that “Orpah kissed her mother-in-law goodbye, but Ruth clung to her.”